A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Idyllic Thameside dining

 Enjoy a Michelin-starred Italian meal by the Thames at The River Café.
 This place is well-established on the city's food scene and has a warm atmosphere along with daily-changing menus.
-Take in the picturesque views whilst sampling dishes like pasta and wood-roasted pigeon.
-Don't miss out on the notorious Chocolate Nemesis cake for dessert.
+Take in the picturesque views whilst sampling classic Italian dishes like pasta and wood-roasted pigeon, and don't miss out on the notorious Chocolate Nemesis cake for dessert.

 Trullo